srfunksensei/Access-log-analyzer/README.md

 1. run `mvn clean install package`.
 This command will generate two jars, one with dependencies and the other one without.
 Use the one with dependencies to run app quicker
 2. run `java -cp "parser.jar" com.ef.Parser --accesslog=/path/to/file --startDate=2017-01-01.13:00:00 --duration=hourly --threshold=100`

-You can use [access.log](access.log) file provided or some other file which matches the format defined above.
+You can use [access.log](access.log) file provided, or some other file which matches the format defined above.

 ## What to expect as a result